Hpauric/hpauric.github.io/_posts/2017-05-21-Using-Line-Of-Code-Breakpoints-with-Google-Dev-Tools.md

 You can only see the call stack and the scope when the program is paused.

+> The three most important aspects of debugging and real estate are the same: Location, Location, and Location.

+Scope matters!
 The scope pane allows you to see the all variables (and functions and objects) in the local, closure and global scope.

 ![]({{site.baseurl}}/images/scope-pane.png)